When words sound similar or the same, people can confuse their spelling. If you’re not sure about the spelling of a word, check a dictionary.

 The verb ‘to except’ means ‘to exclude’.

-accept their apology for the delay and agree to a later deadline.
+She will accept their apology for the delay and agree to a later deadline.

-I can meet most days,
+I can meet most days, except Tuesday morning.

 The word ‘affect’ means ‘to produce an effect on’.